Benny Malone

-Benjamin Malone, Jr. (February 3, 1952 – March 19, 2020) was an American football running back.
-He played in college at Arizona State University.
-He was drafted in the second-round (47th overall selection) in the 1974 NFL draft by the Miami Dolphins.
+Benjamin Malone Jr. (February 3, 1952 – March 19, 2020) was an American professional football player who was a running back in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Miami Dolphins in the second round of the 1974 NFL draft.
 He also played for the Washington Redskins.

 Early life

 Malone grew up in Eloy, Arizona and attended Santa Cruz Valley Union High School.

 College career

-He played college football at Arizona State and was drafted in the second round (47th overall) of the 1974 NFL Draft by the Miami Dolphins.
+He played college football at Arizona State and was selected in the second round (47th overall) of the 1974 NFL draft by the Miami Dolphins.

 At Arizona State in 1971 he ran for 857 yards and 4 TD while averaging 8.2 yards per carry.
 1973 he ran for 1,129 yards and 15 TD while averaging 6.4 yards per carry.
 He joined the Sun Devil Sports Hall of Fame in 1983.

 Professional career

 Miami Dolphins

-Malone was drafted by the Miami Dolphins in the second round (47th overall selection) of the 1974 NFL Draft.
-He played for the Dolphins from 1974–1977.
+Malone was selected by the Miami Dolphins in the second round (47th overall selection) of the 1974 NFL draft.
+He played for the Dolphins from 1974 to 1977.
 In his Miami career, Malone carried the ball 503 times totaling 2,129 yards and 16 rushing touchdowns.
 His most significant contribution came in the 1974 Divisional Playoff game at the Oakland Raiders.
 Playing for the injured Mercury Morris, Malone ran for 83 yards on 14 carries, including a 23-yard touchdown run with 2:08 remaining that appeared to give Miami the win.
 But the Raiders scored with 26 seconds left.
 The TD play became known as "The Sea of Hands" catch.